sacmehta/EdgeNets/README.md

-# DiCENet: Depth-wise Convolutions for Efficient Networks
+# Efficient networks for Computer Vision

 This repo contains source code of our work on designing efficient networks for different computer vision tasks:
  * Image classification